jstrait/jssynth/README.md

-# JS-110
+# JS-120

-A synthesizer that runs in your browser, using the WebAudio API.
+A synthesizer and sequencer that runs in your browser, using the WebAudio API.

-Try it out here: [http://www.joelstrait.com/js-110](http://www.joelstrait.com/js-110)
+Try it out here: [http://www.joelstrait.com/js-120](http://www.joelstrait.com/js-120)

 ## Features

 * Sound generator
   * Base oscillator with sine/square/saw/triangle wave
+  * Secondary oscillator with same wave types, and optional detune from primary oscillator
   * LFO (i.e. "pitch wobble")
   * Filter
-  * Envelope for base oscillator
+  * Envelope for base+secondary osciallators
 * Sequencer
-  * 16 steps
+  * Multiple tracks
-  * Polyphony (i.e., multiple 'tracks')
-  * Each track can be selectively muted
+  * Different sound generator controls for each track
+  * Different set of patterns (16 steps long) for each track
+  * Full songs 8 patterns long (i.e. 128 steps)
 * Tempo control
 * Volume control
 * Download sequencer output to a *.wav file